Crazdrh/FSDP-TRAIN/README.md

     7. Checkpointing & Resume

         Sharded state is saved via torch.distributed.checkpoint.save()—each rank writes its shard locally, so no single machine aggregates > GPU RAM.
         An auxiliary state.json (epoch, global_step, etc.) and lr_scheduler.pt are stored by rank 0 only.
         Upon startup, if these files exist they are loaded with torch.distributed.checkpoint.load() and training resumes seamlessly.

+    8. Memory Telemetry
-Memory Telemetryget_mem_stats() exposes current and peak allocation & reservation per process, printed in the log for quick diagnostics.
+        get_mem_stats() exposes current and peak allocation & reservation per process, printed in the log for quick diagnostics.

-Example Log Snippet
+Example Log Snippet:

     [rank=0] total_mem_in_gb:40   curr_alloc:1.9   peak_alloc:14.9
     [rank=0] {'global_step': 150, 'running_loss': 1.72, 'tok/s': 6404,
               'time/data': 7.9, 'time/forward': 34.1, 'time/backward': 55.4,
               'time/update': 12.2, 'time/total': 109.6}

-Checkpoint Format & Resumption
+Checkpoint Format & Resumption:

     outputs/
     └── llama3-finetune/
         ├── checkpoint/            # per‑rank shard files (~1/GPUs of full model)
         ├── lr_scheduler.pt        # Pickled LR scheduler state
         └── state.json             # Epoch / step counters for auto‑resume

 To resume: rerun the exact same torchrun command; the script discovers the directory and loads the shards.
 You may safely increase --num-epochs or change --log-freq / --ckpt-freq between runs—these are not stored in state.json.

-Monitoring & Logging
+Monitoring & Logging:

     Stdout/Stderr are timestamped and include the global rank.
     Peak GPU memory is reset after each logging event so that the next window shows worst‑case consumption for that interval.
     For more granular insights you can attach NVIDIA Nsight or nvidia-smi dmon because parameter sharding reduces resident memory to peaks of context length × hidden size.

 Tips & Troubleshooting